richmahn/en_tn/2co/11/intro.md

 ##### The use of paradox #####

 A paradox is a seemingly absurd statement that appears to contradict itself, but it is not absurd.
-This sentence in 12:5 is a paradox: "I will not boast, except about my weaknesses."
-Most people do not boast about being weak.
-And this sentence in 12:10 is a paradox: "For whenever I am weak, then I am strong."
-In 12:9 Paul explains why both of these statements are true.
+This sentence in 11:30 is a paradox: "If I must boast, I will boast about what shows my weaknesses."
+Paul does not explain why he would boast in his weakness until 2 Cor 12:9.  ([2 Corinthians 11:30](./30.md))

 ## Links: ##